jeffreysorgen/golf-club-sensors/activity.md

 #
-#
-#
-## Set up BLE and IMU (and document)
-- __QUESTION__ (to ask AFTER working out how to make the phone beep when sensing Ready orientation)
+## AFTER enabling smartphone to beep when sensing Ready orientation
+QUESTION: What is the next physical step?
 - What are the specific physical instruments needed to determine whether the motion has stopped?
-I could say, wait until all motion has stopped, but is there one in particular which 100% will say this?
+  - I could say, wait until all motion has stopped, but is there one in particular which 100% will say this?

 #
 ### Also
-- For BLE, watch [**this**](https://youtu.be/2q_tA8v5l1Y) video
-- Implement BLE.
-(What code is used?
-Can it be included in this documentation?)
-  - Move the computer to the table, then plug in the Arduino, find the correct ports x
-  - **LABEL** this device in the code.
-Upload the sketch. (label for the BLE connection)
-  - Install the app in the smartphone, and connect to the BLE device
-- **TEST: Turn on/off the phone's flashlight?
-(Good Idea!)**
 - If possible, copy the code I use for this step into the repo, _ArduinoBLE-to-Android_ (or wherever, ongoing)
 - **DOCUMENT** this activity and requirements.
 Are libraries separate from this code? (probably yes) Libraries are listed within the code, so no need to describe more than _"verify you have all the libraries installed"_.
 Decide whether to include these steps in a **BLOG**
 - Determine whether to open new _golf-swing-steps.md_ to describe building process.
 This is out of the idea stage, and is now in the execution stage. (documentation elsewhere depends upon how complex this doc is, and I don't think it's complex enough)